plone/training/docs/mastering-plone/volto_frontpage.md

 ## Add Index as collection criterion

-To understand why we need a collection criterion for a dynamic frontpage in Volto and what a collection criterion is, we have to look at the listing block of Volto.
+To understand why we need a collection criterion for a dynamic front page in Volto and what a collection criterion is, we have to look at the listing block of Volto.

 ```{figure} _static/volto_frontpage.png
 :alt: Listing Block sidebar